alexpeattie/letsencrypt-fromscratch/README.md

 That's all you need to get certificates to cover multiple host names, you can find the full code of the example in [`multiple_subdomains.rb`](https://github.com/alexpeattie/letsencrypt-fromscratch/blob/master/multiple_subdomains.rb).

-**If you're running a site that, say, assigns thousands of subdomains to end users you may be out of luck, unless you can get your domain added to [Public Suffix list](https://publicsuffix.org/) - which LE treats as a [special case](https://github.com/letsencrypt/boulder/issues/1374).*
+**If you're running a site that, say, assigns thousands of subdomains to end users, you may be out of luck since "you can [only] issue certificates containing up to 2,000 unique subdomains per week" ([source](https://letsencrypt.org/docs/rate-limits/)).
+The only current work-around is to get your domain added to [Public Suffix list](https://publicsuffix.org/) - which LE treats as a [special case](https://github.com/letsencrypt/boulder/issues/1374).
+Additionally, wildcard certificates will [launch in January 2018](https://letsencrypt.org/2017/07/06/wildcard-certificates-coming-jan-2018.html).*

 <br>